YoushanZhang/Dog-Heart-Vertebral-Heart-Size-VHS--Measurement-Software/README.md

 This software aims to analyze the Vertebral Heart Size (VHS) of dog heart X-ray images and is developed based on MATLAB.

-Please unzip the Demo.zip and install the "Dog_hip_analysis" in the "Dog_hip_software" folder.

 To run the software,
 For Windows user,